jlh28145/Fantasy_Football_2TE/README.md

 # Project Name
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+2 Top 12 Tight Ends on the Same Team

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: Active

 ## Project Intro/Objective
-The purpose of this project is ________.
+The purpose of this project is to do an EDA on a fantasy football dataset spanning over ten years.
+Premise we are looking into is the likelihood of 2 Tight Ends from the same team can finish Top 12 in fantasy football.
+The scoring used is PPR scoring and the ranking of the players is based on season total not points per game.
+The idea of this EDA came from the NFL reports that the Baltimore Ravens where going to use their 2nd string TE (I.Likely) more in the offense this year.
+The Ravens already have a top 5 ranked TE on their offense in M. Andrews so I wanted to research if Likely could be a sleeper in a way and what is the possibility of that happening.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences)

 ### Methods Used
 * Inferential Statistics